datacarpentry/image-processing/_episodes/07-thresholding.md

 turned off."
 - "The binary images produced by thresholding are held in two-dimensional NumPy arrays, since they have only one color value channel."
-- "The `cv2.merge()` method can be used to combine three single-channel image layers into a single, color image."
+- "The `cv2.merge()` function can be used to combine three single-channel image layers into a single, color image."
 - "Thresholding can be used to create masks that select only the interesting parts of an image, or as the first step before
 [Edge Detection]({{ page.root }}/08-edge-detection/) or finding
 [Contours]({{ page.root }}/09-contours/)."
-- "Depending on its parameters, the `cv2.threshold()` method can perform simple fixed-level thresholding or adaptive thresholding."
+- "Depending on its parameters, the `cv2.threshold()` function can perform simple fixed-level thresholding or adaptive thresholding."
 ---